☀️ 30% off any plan — Starter, Prime, or Premier — but only until June 17 Upgrade Now

 Once you’ve chosen your platform, the next step is setting up the back end—where your station begins to take on its digital identity.

 Sign up and obtain your unique stream URL.
-This serves as your station’s digital address, allowing listeners to access your broadcast from anywhere. - Set Up Auto-DJ
+This serves as your station’s digital address, allowing listeners to access your broadcast from anywhere.
+Some providers also offer trials with no credit card required, which makes it easier to get started risk-free.

-Upload your music library or pre-recorded segments to ensure continuous streaming, even when you’re not live. - Branding
+Upload your music library or pre-recorded segments to ensure continuous streaming, even when you’re not live.
+You can also organize uploaded content into playlists and schedule them to run automatically.

 Add a high-resolution logo and write a clear, keyword-rich description (e.g., “Free Online Radio” or “Live [Your Genre] Stream”).
 This improves your visibility in search and helps listeners quickly understand what your station offers.

-For those looking to streamline operations further, platforms like Zeno.FM also provide access to tools such as Zeno Automation software, which can assist with scheduling, playlist management, and maintaining a consistent broadcast flow.
+For those looking to streamline operations further, platforms like Zeno.FM also provide access to tools such as Zeno Automation software for 24/7 radio, which can assist with scheduling, playlist management, and help you manage day-to-day programming more efficiently while maintaining a consistent broadcast flow.
 These tools are typically available as part of advanced plans and can be useful as your station grows.

 Step 5: Growth Strategies to Find Your Listeners